 Second Captain Eric brings over a decade of experience to the Condor Express.
 For 9 years he was Captain of the University of California at Santa Barbara Research Vessel.
 His support of research operations gives him an intimate knowledge of the Santa Barbara Channel and its unique marine life.
 Eric also captained several dive boats up and down the coast from Monterey to Santa Barbara.
 He is well versed in the topography and resources of our Channel Islands, both above and below the water line.

 Cafe Condor Manager

 Tasha is the manager and chef of “Cafe Condor,” our galley.
+She is also a Captain.
 She grew up in Long Beach, California.
 She moved here to attend the University of California, Santa Barbara and graduated with a degree in Geography.
 She has spent much of the past seven years SCUBA diving the Channel Islands by cooking on boats.
 She has only left Santa Barbara to travel and work at a surf camp in Southeast Asia and Central America.
 In her spare time she is involved in mammal rescue.

 Steve works in our ship’s galley, Café Condor, and also helps on deck.
 He is trained in the culinary arts as well as being a musician.
 He comes to us from Nashville by way of Ventura.
 His cuisine on board is highly regarded by all.

 Jill works in Condor Café, our galley, and also helps on deck.
 She was born and raised in Switzerland and speaks 5 languages.
 Jill also went to culinary school and used her talents preparing food on yachts around the world.
 She has been part of the galley and crew of many boats on the Santa Barbara Channel.
 Jill is an avid traveler.